ET never ceases to amaze ….

 Lemur was a very nervous, anxious mare when I met her and the owner said she had always been very nervy around people, quite highly strung and not the relaxed type.

 Lemur was incredibly sensitive to my touch during her first ET session and practically flinched on most moves.
 However, since completing four sessions with Lemur, she has become the most relaxed, chilled out mare.
 She enjoys her ET sessions and now comes to me whenever I am in the arena.
 I can remember one day she was literally putting her body to me almost pushing me over because she wanted me to do ET on her.
+It was an unbelievable experience because beforehand, Lemur would have had her ears flat back, nostrils flared and wouldn’t come anywhere near anyone.

 The owner has now started to ride Lemur again as the Photosensitisation wound has almost completely healed, and in ridden work Lemur is no longer lame.
 Lemur has never done her stretching move again since having ET.